 In this blog post, we will outline what matte and glossy finishes are, which type of printing they best suit, and when it’s better to choose one over the other.
 We will also explain why Printfever—a Miami-based printing company with over 20 years of experience in the industry—is your go-to choice for all your printing needs.

 Matte finish is a non-reflective coating that can be applied to almost any printed material.
 This type of finish provides a dull look and feel while adding subtle texture to the surface.
 It absorbs light instead of reflecting it—which makes reading from matte paper easier on the eyes since it does not create an annoying glare.

-Due to its lack of shine, ink colors appear more intense and vibrant on matte paper than on glossy paper—which makes this kind of finish ideal for photographs and full-color artwork that require accurate color representation.
+Due to its lack of shine, ink colors appear more intense and vibrant on matte paper than on glossy paper—which makes this kind of finish ideal for photographs, business cards, EDDM postcards, and full-color artwork that require accurate color representation.

-One downside of having a matte finish is that fingerprints or dust can show up much more easily than on glossier surfaces—which means products with matte finishes must be stored and handled properly at all times in order to maintain its quality.
+One downside of having a matte finish is that fingerprints or dust can show up much more easily than on glossier surfaces—which means products with matte finishes like presentation folders must be stored and handled properly at all times to maintain their quality.

 Another downside is that because this type of finish has more tactile properties than glossier finishes, some people may find it harder to write on than glossier surfaces if they like writing with ballpoint pens (although gel pens work fine).